bdlafleur/dot-files/README.txt

 # This repository is an experiment in how to set up dot files so that I can get my
-# linux configuration and running on any machine quickly.
+# linux configuration up and running on any machine quickly.
 #
 # Run the following to initialize setup.
 # sudo dnf install curl